eballesteros/mnist-server/README.md

 docker run -v /path/to/mnist-server:/app tensorflow/tensorflow:2.1.0-py3 python /app/train.py
 ```

 This instruction will run train.py in a tensorflow docker container, train the model and save it into `./model_files/1`.
-With this simple architecture we can get over 97% accuracy on the validation set.

 *Note1:* The first time you run it, it may take some time to pull the docker image.
 After that it should be reasonably fast.